cleverpush/cleverpush-developer-docs/docs/sdks/ios/troubleshooting.md

 3. You will have to make sure all the deployment targets of the extensions must be the same.

+4. In the Extension target, set `Skip Install` build setting to `NO` to test via Xcode

+5. Make sure the build number + version for the Extension target is same like the Main target

-4. An iOS device (iPhone, iPad, iPod Touch) to test on.
+6. An iOS device (iPhone, iPad, iPod Touch) to test on.
 The Xcode simulator doesn't support push notifications so you must test on a real device.

 ## When opening a Notification, all other Notifications get cleared